Interpreting GNN-based IDS Detections Using Provenance Graph Structural Features: Introduction

+\pname is specifically designed to address the unique challenges posed by provenance graphs—complex, heterogeneous, and large-scale structures that capture dynamic system behaviors with fine-grained causal semantics.
+Unlike prior efforts that apply explanation techniques to general-purpose graph domains, our work introduces a domain-specialized explanation framework tailored for provenance-based \gnn intrusion detection.
+Provenance graphs differ significantly from other graph modalities due to their temporal evolution, multi-typed nodes and edges, and security-relevant semantics embedded in system events.
+These aspects introduce non-trivial complexities, such as the need to capture temporal causality, reason over multi-hop dependencies, and interpret system-level semantics in a trustworthy manner.

+\pname addresses these challenges by adapting DT-based surrogate models with domain informed features, discriminative subgraph patterns and graph-theoretic measures, that are aligned with operational security workflows.
+For security analysts, \pname offers three critical benefits: \nm{1} it builds confidence that the \gnn bases its predictions on legitimate anomalous subgraphs in the provenance graph; \nm{2} it enables analysts to investigate alerts by localizing explanations to meaningful subgraphs representative; and \nm{3} it equips operators with interpretable justifications to support triage and response decisions.

+We emphasize that \pname is an explanation framework, not an attack detection technique.
+Unlike \gnns, surrogate \dts sacrifice generalizability, expressiveness, and automatic feature extraction to gain interpretability, making them unsuitable for direct attack detection. \pname is a \gnn-structure-agnostic framework capable of incorporating an arbitrary number of subgraph patterns and structural graph features, and it is designed for easy extensibility with additional security-aware graph features.

-While our research takes full advantage of an extensive dataset that we collected from real systems, the paper specifically focuses on the structural features of system provenance graphs, without considering the text or numerical node and edge attributes.
-We restrict the scope of our attribute view for the following reasons: First, the core merit of provenance-based \ids lies in the ability to retain features drawn from causal dependencies captured and buried in graph structural relations; these structural features are significantly more difficult for adversaries to manipulate than textual attributes (\eg filenames).
-Second, we already have ample research and industry solutions that can handle text and numerical attributes.
-Via extensive data study, we concretely associate structural graph features with problem space actions to understand and explain the detection result in descriptive human language or with Cyber Threat Intelligence (CTI) formats~\cite{stix,yara}.
+We focus on the structural features of system provenance graphs, without considering the text or numerical node and edge attributes.
+We restrict the scope of our attribute view for the following reasons: first, the core merit of provenance-based \ids lies in the ability to retain features drawn from causal dependencies captured in graph structural relations; these structural features are significantly more difficult for adversaries to manipulate than textual attributes (\eg filenames).
+Secondly, if we cannot explain \gnn decisions based solely on graph structures, it becomes even more challenging to interpret decisions when \gnns incorporate both structural and attribute-based complexities.

-Notably, our research does not attempt to replace existing GNN model explanation approaches.
-While stable and accountable, \pname's coverage is inherently limited by the capacity of our surrogate architecture, \dt.
-We intend \pname to be complementary to a large body of existing literature on ML and GNN model explanation efforts~\cite{ying2019gnnexplainer, luo2020parameterized, yuan2021explainability, herath2022cfgexplainer} with a specific emphasis on security detections and their interpretability.
-To our knowledge, none of the existing GNN model explanation approaches try to leverage structural features that are tailored to cybersecurity applications.

-Being first to propose a surrogate model explanation approach for provenance-based \ids, \pname renders the following contributions: